synle/js-import-fixer/README.md

 ## Why / Background Information?

 - There are times where you worked on an existing Typescript / Javascript code base with a lot of unused imports.
 It causes eslint error to show a lot of warning.
 Removing the unused imports by hands is just not feasible.
+- Another area is that people tend to have no convention when it comes to importing library.
+Sometimes we imported external libraries first, then we imported local modules.

-That's why I came up with this tool to clean up unused imports.
+That's why I came up with this tool to clean up unused imports and organize imports in a way that are more deterministic.

 ## Features